-In compliance with the Local Government Pension Scheme (Governance)(Scotland) Regulations 2015 the Chair and Vice Chair of the Pension Board are rotated each year.
-Following the appointment of Councillor Howatson as the employer representative Chair for 2016/17, a member representative from the trade union will be required to act as Chair in 2017/18.
+In compliance with the Local Government Pension Scheme (Governance)(Scotland) Regulations 2015, the Chair and Vice Chair of the Pension Board are rotated each year.
+Following the appointment of Alan Walker as the member representative Chair for 2017/18, an employer representative will be required to act as Chair in 2018/19.

-No appointment was made during 2016/17 in terms of the vacant trade union position (UCATT).
+An appointment was made during 2017/18 from UCATT to fill the vacant trade union position.

-Meeting Attendance (for 2016/17)
+Meeting Attendance (for 2017/18)